pnp/pnpcore/docs/articles/contributor/writing tests.md

 ```

 > [!Note]
-> Please only commit tests that can run offline: tests need to have offline data + mocking must be turned on
+> Please only commit tests that can run offline: tests need to have offline data + mocking must be turned on.

 #### Run all the tests in a test class live